nextgis/docs_data/source/pg.rst

 .. note::

-   For Windows OS if the command results in an encoding problem message, run the following commands before re-running
+   Windows: if the command results in an encoding problem message, run the following commands before re-running

 .. code-block:: bash